 Tailwind is a utility-first CSS framework, which means that, unlike other CSS frameworks like Bootstrap or Materialize CSS, it doesn’t come with ready-made components.
-Instead, Tailwind CSS provides you with a set of CSS helper classes that allow you to quickly implement custom designs with ease, so you’re not stuck with using generic pre-built components.
+Instead, Tailwind CSS provides you with a set of CSS helper classes that allow you to quickly implement custom designs with ease, so you’re not stuck using generic prebuilt components.

-In this article, we’ll be taking a closer look at how to set up and start using Tailwind within your Svelte application.
+With Tailwind, you can implement your custom designs comfortably with predefined CSS classes.
+In this article, we’ll look at how to set up and start using Tailwind within your Svelte application.
 We’ll learn how to install the Tailwind library, initialize it, and use it to style our components.
+To follow along, you should have a working knowledge of JavaScript and Svelte.

 To create a Svelte app, first ensure you have Node.js installed on your computer.
 You can check by typing the following command into your terminal: